Conanbranch/ai4code-transformer-baseline/README.md

 ## Results

+Testing on 10% of Data
 - Bias correction does not seem to help with 10% training (.8094 (Bias Correction) vs. .8060 (No Bias Correction))
+- Re-Init appears to start to have an negative impact once we re-init 4 layers and the degration is much more evident by 7 layers.

 ## To Do

 - Clean up ranking
 - Clean up default command line arguments
+- Add helper to command line arguments
 - Add Stochastic Weight Averaging (SWA)
-- Maybe add frequent evaluation
+- Consider adding frequent evaluation
-- double check on named paramaters in weight decay
+- Double check on named paramaters in weight decay
-- confirm no that the notebooks with the same parent ID have the same ancestor ID
+- Confirm no that the notebooks with the same parent ID have the same ancestor ID
-- May want to sweep batch size depending on GPU availailibity 8, 16 (with V100 or lower), 32, 64 (with A100)
+- Sweep batch size depending on GPU availailibity 8, 16 (with V100 or lower), 32, 64 (with A100)
-- May want to sweep learning rates
+- Consider sweeping learning rate
 - Clean up input (remove comments from code, remove markup and other stuff from comments)
 - Sweep # of epochs try 3 - 10
-- Could also try using an activation function and dropout
+- Consider using using an activation function (sigmoid or tanh) and dropout (.10)
-- Could also try to use MSE instead of BCE
+- Could try to use MSE instead of BCE
 - Look into end of sentence token [EOS]
 - May want to do a paramater sweep with a smaller md_max_len such as --md_max_len 32 for different code sample sizes, larger sample sizes may simply be impacted by the size of the each code sample as it will get smaller with more samples.
 - Might want to check in reseting the pooler